Between an $n$-ary and an $n{+}1$-ary near-unanimity term: Distributivity levels

 \begin{proof} This is proved like the Claim and the Subclaim in the proof of Theorem 3.6 in \cite{mis} with $j=3$ and $q=2$.
 The only difference is that here the second argument of the operations need not be considered in the reasonings from \cite{mis}.
-The reasonings obviously work here in the case of algebras in $\mathcal {N}^{3,+}_{m}$, whose operation does not depend on the second argument and is otherwise the same as in $\mathcal {N}^{3}_{m}$ from \cite[p.
+The reasonings obviously work here in the case of algebras in $\mathcal {N}^{3,+}_{m}$, whose operation does not depend on the second argument and is otherwise the same as in the variety $\mathcal {N}^{3}_{m}$ from \cite[p.
 8]{mis}.
-On the other hand, the only property of the other algebra used in the Claim in \cite{mis} is that if two $0$'s appear in the arguments of the operation, then the outcome is $0$.
-Not considering the second argument, this property is true of $\mathbf G^{nu, n}$, as well, since its operation is defined by \eqref{term2}. \end{proof}
+On the other hand, the only property of the other algebra (called $\mathbf N^{2, m}$ there) used in the Claim in \cite[p.
+8]{mis} is that if two $0$'s appear in the arguments of the operation, then the outcome is $0$.
+Not considering the second argument, this property is true of $\mathbf G^{{\rm nu}, n}$, as well, since its operation is defined by \eqref{term2}. \end{proof}

 The next lemma is essentially a special case of \cite[Lemma 2.2]{mis} for terms with an additional variable.
 We give a direct proof since it is simpler than establishing the notation necessary for exploiting the connection with \cite[Lemma 2.2]{mis}.
+The ``types'' in the statement of the next lemma are marked with a $\sigma$ in order to distinguish them from similar types we have used in some other places, permuting the coordinates.
+The issue is discussed in \cite[p.
+4]{mis}.

 \begin{lemma} \labbel{nua} Suppose that $n \geq 4$ and $m=n+1$.
-Let $\mathbf 4$ denote the four-elements Boolean algebra with base set $\{ 0,e,e',1\}$ and let $\mathbf A$ be the $u$-term reduct of $\mathbf 4$, where $u$ is the term defined in equation \eqref{term2} in Definition \ref{+lav}(c).
+Let $\mathbf 4$ denote the four-element Boolean algebra with base set $\{ 0,e,e',1\}$ and let $\mathbf A$ be the $u$-term reduct of $\mathbf 4$, where $u$ is the term defined in equation \eqref{term2} in Definition \ref{+lav}(c).